Introduction to Phoenix-RTOS

 Ten years on, the embedded systems market has grown exponentially, and a new operating system with efficient implementation and rich functionalities is highly required.
 Most vendors of the Internet of Things devices (e.g. electricity meters) understand that effective software implementation depends on the operating system.
 From the perspective of a software developer and an architect of embedded systems for the Internet of Things (IoT), the convergence of the application interface of the operating system for the IoT and the general purpose system significantly improves and simplifies the speed of implementation.
 It also enables software developers with little experience in developing low level software to develop solutions.

-Developed until 2013, the Phoenix-RTOS version 2 has been widely implemented in data concentrators for the smart grid, smart energy meters, and smart gas meters, etc. The second version of the system is recognised on the market as a real-time system for the smart grid and software-defined solutions.
+Developed until 2013, the Phoenix-RTOS version 2 has been widely implemented in data concentrators for the smart grid, smart energy meters, and smart gas meters, etc. The second version of the system is recognized on the market as a real-time system for the smart grid and software-defined solutions.
 One of the system modules, Phoenix-PRIME, is the world's first software-defined implementation of the PRIME 1.3.6 PLC standard.
 The system's biggest advantage is the UN*X application interface, which allows for a wide range of uses in open source applications.

 The system’s large, monolithic kernel that implements most of the system functionalities is considered the main limitation of the second version of the system, as its consequences include restricted scalability, modularity, testing possibilities, and increased hardware requirements).
 The system cannot be easily used in microcontroller-based devices and low power consumption devices.